Sciss/Koerper/README.md

 - `webcam` : experiments with a tiny USB camera, preparing for the 'wooden head' module
 - `ultrasound` : the audio visual installation based on a 'fish trap body' and ultra-sound sensors

+## 'Modules'

+- alpha: corresponds with sbt project 'ultrasound'
+- beta: corresponds with the eponymous sbt project